 A Meditative Study of Understanding and Enlightenment

-The Purna (Purnamaitreyaniputra) arose from his seat in the midst of the Great Assembly, with his right shoulder uncovered, kneeling on his right knee, putting his palms together respectfully, and said to the Buddha, “Your True Holiness has expounded the ultimate truth for the sake of all sentient beings, with such sublime eloquence!
+Purna (Purnamaitreyaniputra) arose from his seat in the midst of the Great Assembly, with his right shoulder uncovered, kneeling on his right knee, putting his palms together respectfully, and said to the Buddha, “The Almighty World-Honored One has expounded the ultimate truth for the sake of all sentient beings, with such sublime eloquence!
 The Buddha often appoints me as the primary speaker of the Dharma, but now as I hear such subtle and profound teachings of the Dharma, I am like a deaf person trying to hear a mosquito from a hundred steps away, failing miserably to see, let alone hear.

-“Your True Holiness, World Honored One!
-If all the mundane sense organs, sense objects, skandhas, locations, together with realms, are non-exceptionally the Tathagata Store, then why do the mountains, rivers, and all other phenomena always arise, flow, change, end, and then repeat cyclically and perpetually?
+“World Honored One, if all the mundane sense organs, sense objects, skandhas, locations, together with realms, are non-exceptionally the Tathagata Store, then why do the mountains, rivers, and all other phenomena always arise, flow, change, end, and then repeat the cycle again perpetually?

 “Also, the Buddha said that the basic natures of earth, water, fire and wind are perfectly interfused, tranquil and eternal, pervading throughout the Dharma Realm.
 But how could the earth contain water if its nature is so pervasive?
 And how would fire arise with the nature of water being so pervasive?
 Moreover, how could the natures of fire and water each pervade empty space without displacing one another?
 And since the nature of earth is solid, while the nature of emptiness is vacuous – how can they both pervade the Dharma Realm?
 I hope the Buddha will kindly clear the clouds of confusion that engulf us all.”

-The Buddha then addressed to Purna and all the Arhats in the Assembly who had ended their outflows and who had reached the level beyond study, “Today I will explain in depth the most supreme truth.
+The Buddha addressed to Purna and all the Arhats in the Assembly who had ended their outflows and who had reached the level beyond study: “Today I will explain in depth the most supreme truth.
 May those of you who are Hearers or Arhats of a fixed nature who have not yet realized the two kinds of emptiness and all who are dedicated to the Superior Vehicle reach the tranquility of the One Vehicle, the true aranya, the most proper state of cultivation.
 Listen attentively and I will explain it for you.”
 Purna and all the others awaited expectantly and quietly.

 The Buddha then began: “Purna, you have asked why in fundamental purity the mountains, rivers, and all the rest suddenly arise.
 Have you not often heard the Buddha expound upon the wonderful light of the enlightened nature and the bright wonder of fundamental enlightenment?”